 Note: If you create and throw your own exception (rather than use SOAPFaultException) and two or more of the properties of your exception class are of the same data type, then you must also create setter methods for these properties, even though the JAX-RPC specification does not require it.
-This is because when a WebLogic Web Service receives the exception in a SOAP message and converts the XML into the Java exception class, there is no way of knowing which XML element maps to which class property without the corresponding setter methods.
+This is because when a WebLogic Web service receives the exception in a SOAP message and converts the XML into the Java exception class, there is no way of knowing which XML element maps to which class property without the corresponding setter methods.

-Invoking Another Web Service from the JWS File
+4.8 Invoking Another Web Service from the JWS File

-From within your JWS file you can invoke another Web Service, either one deployed on WebLogic Server or one deployed on some other application server, such as .NET.
-The steps to do this are similar to those described in "Invoking a Web Service from a Stand-alone Java Client" on page 2-25, except that rather than running the clientgen Ant task to generate the client stubs, you include a <clientgen> child element of the jwsc Ant task that builds the invoking Web Service to generate the client stubs instead.
-You then use the standard JAX-RPC APIs in your JWS file the same as you do in a stand-alone client application.
+From within your JWS file you can invoke another Web service, either one deployed on WebLogic Server or one deployed on some other application server, such as .NET.
+The steps to do this are similar to those described in Section 2.4, "Invoking a Web Service from a Java SE Client," except that rather than running the clientgen Ant task to generate the client stubs, you include a <clientgen> child element of the jwsc Ant task that builds the invoking Web service to generate the client stubs instead.
+You then use the standard JAX-RPC APIs in your JWS file.

-See "Invoking a Web Service from Another Web Service" on page 6-12 for detailed instructions.
+See Section 6.3, "Invoking a Web Service from Another Web Service" for detailed instructions.

-Programming Additional Miscellaneous Features Using JWS Annotations and APIs
+4.9 Programming Additional Miscellaneous Features Using JWS Annotations and APIs

-The following sections describe additional miscellaneous features you can program by specifying particular JWS annotations in your JWS file or using WebLogic Web Services APIs:
+The following sections describe additional miscellaneous features you can program by specifying particular JWS annotations in your JWS file or using WebLogic Web services APIs:

-- "Sending Binary Data Using MTOM/XOP" on page 4-27 - "Streaming SOAP Attachments" on page 4-29

-- "Using SOAP 1.2" on page 4-30 - "Specifying that Operations Run Inside of a Transaction" on page 4-31 - "Getting the HttpServletRequest/Response Object" on page 4-32
+- Section 4.9.1, "Sending Binary Data Using MTOM/XOP" - Section 4.9.2, "Streaming SOAP Attachments" - Section 4.9.3, "Using SOAP 1.2" - Section 4.9.4, "Specifying that Operations Run Inside of a Transaction" - Section 4.9.5, "Getting the HttpServletRequest/Response Object"

-Sending Binary Data Using MTOM/XOP
+4.9.1 Sending Binary Data Using MTOM/XOP